 The rotund and fast-talking Joe Devlin gives a lively performance as the untrustworthy Singapore Smith, while John Maxwell is suitably slick as his jungle-guide partner; Al Ferguson pops up in the first chapter as one of Devlin’s henchmen.
 Dick Curtis delivers a robust and colorful performance as the Tartars’ wily ruler, while Anthony Warde and Reed Howes can be seen among his followers.
 Usual “weasel” Ernie Adams, in one of his few sympathetic roles, is very likable as the Phantom’s trusty trapper friend and confidant Rusty Fenton, while John Bagni, typically a henchman, does a similarly good job playing against type as the Phantom’s faithful native sidekick Moku–despite his noticeable New York accent.
 An actress named Early Cantrell delivers a rather embarrassingly amateurish performance as the “Fire Princess,” but since her character is actually a “cheap dancer” passed off as a goddess as part of one of Dr. Bremmer’s schemes, her flat dialogue delivery fits in well enough with the part.

 Pat O’Malley pops up as a none-too-bright crony of Singapore Smith’s, and Lal Chand Mehra plays the dignified but somewhat sententious Sula, the chief counselor of both the old and new Phantoms.
-The actor playing the elder Phantom has never been definitively identified by buffs; I tend to favor the opinion of movie and serial historian Ed Hulse, who has tagged character actor Frederick Burton as the player in question.
+The dignified-voiced Frederick Burton plays the elder Phantom in the first chapter, and is physically imposing enough to be believable as an aging hero and as Tom Tyler’s father.
 Stanley Price is at his wild-eyed best as the rebellious Chief Chota, gleefully plotting against the Phantom and reacting with semi-deranged fear when his treachery is discovered.

 Ace the Wonder Dog, whose Devil is a throwback to the canine co-heroes of so many 1930s Mascot serials, doesn’t have as large a part in the action as Mascot’s various members of the Rin Tin Tin family, but still plays a prominent role in the proceedings, coming off as much more capable and intelligent than the human sidekicks in other cliffhangers–just as his lupine counterpart did in the comic strip.